Dallas McKennon: Personal life

 In 1942, McKennon married his childhood love interest, Betty Warner, in Portland, Oregon.
 The couple had six daughters and two sons.
 They lived in California until 1968, when they moved to Cannon Beach, Oregon, from where McKennon commuted for voice acting and voiceover roles.

 Death

-McKennon died from natural causes on July 14, 2009, at the Willapa Harbor Care Center in Raymond, Washington, five days before his 90th birthday.
+McKennon died from natural causes aged 89 on July 14, 2009, at the Willapa Harbor Care Center in Raymond, Washington, five days shy of his 90th birthday.